entropyxyz/entropy-docs/docs/reference/networks.md

 ## Testnet

-There is one public testnet available for developer to use.
+There is one public testnet available for developers to use.
 This is not a production network; it will reset frequently.

 ### Public endpoints